 It’s tough not to trust a wine made by a sommelier, like this dry, bracing, and lasting offering from the Finger Lakes appellation of New York.

-A Spanish white, Albariño is deserving of your attention, especially this take from its home.
+A Spanish white, Albariño is deserving of your attention, especially this take from its home country.
 Bright and playful and full of energy, it’s a downright enlivening wine.

 Read more: The Best Albariño Wines Available